-But back in the concrete cityscape, amidst the stop n’go and everyday life of the walking dead, impractical eight foot beds and quad cabs perched atop step-ladders make daily errand running difficult.
+But back in the concrete cityscape, knee deep in the stop n’go everyday life of the walking dead, impractical eight foot beds, duallies, and quad cabs perched atop step-ladders make daily errand running difficult.

 Behold! the mighty Dodge Dakota.

 Back in the day, the urban cowboy market was owned by this mid-sized badlander.

-And a handful galloped off the line with a rev happy eight (a small eight roughly 280 something cubes) but with noticeably more oomph than the six.
-Though for some unknown reason, no one saw the wisdom of a 426 Hemi from a barn-find ‘69.
+And a handful galloped off the line with a rev happy eight (of roughly 280 something cubes) but with noticeably more oomph than the six.
+Though for some reason, no one saw the wisdom of a 426 Hemi from a barn-find ‘69.

 On the street, the Dakota is easily bested by its Chrysler cousins.

 Even worse, with just a dusting of snow, those muscular Mopars are reduced to whiny liberals.

 Speaking of which…

 In a slap at our flag, those European weenies at Fiat disowned the Dodge Bro’s family name and rebranded the herd as Rams.
 Completing the gender bending by chopping off the manly gearstick and reassigning a limp-wristed gear-selecting knob.

 So, now what… self-identify as Ewes?